-This tribute was written when James Lehman passed away in May of 2010.
+This tribute was written when James Lehman passed away in 2010.
 We hope you, like so many parents and families who have discovered James’ work, will find something in James’ legacy that helps you on your own parenting journey.

 “Nothing makes me happier than helping my friends.”

 Nearly every time we talked, James Lehman said those words to me.
 And like everything James said, the words were genuine, honest, and sincere.
 The more I came to know him over the years, the more I realized that being there for his friends and family meant everything to him.